ScalaGameDev/awesome-scala/README.md

 ## Wrappers for Engines and Libraries

-* [Graphics Bindings for Scala Native](https://github.com/regb/scalanative-graphics-bindings) `pre-release` - Scala Native bindings for the popular graphics programming libraries SDL2 and OpenGL.
+* [Graphics Bindings for Scala Native](https://github.com/regb/scalanative-graphics-bindings) - `pre-release` Scala Native bindings for the popular graphics programming libraries SDL2 and OpenGL.
 The bindings try as much as possible to reproduce the original programming interface in C. In particular, they won't hide scalanative interoperability types behind regular Scala types.
-* [MacroGL](https://github.com/storm-enroute/macrogl) `inactive` - Scala macro-based frontend for OpenGL for structured and efficient graphics code.
+* [MacroGL](https://github.com/storm-enroute/macrogl) - `inactive` Scala macro-based frontend for OpenGL for structured and efficient graphics code.
 Currently targets Scala.js and the JVM.
-* [SME](https://github.com/bbarker/SME) `pre-release`  - Scala Monkey Engine is a thin wrapper around [JMonkeyEngine 3](http://jmonkeyengine.org), helping to provide a more idiomatic feel to JME3 where possible.
+* [SME](https://github.com/bbarker/SME) - `pre-release` Scala Monkey Engine is a thin wrapper around [JMonkeyEngine 3](http://jmonkeyengine.org), helping to provide a more idiomatic feel to JME3 where possible.
 Currently requires and targets [Dotty](http://dotty.epfl.ch/).

 ## Resources

 * [Scala on Android](http://scala-android.org/) - Resources that will help you get your app (game) working on Android.
+* [How to make a simple HTML5 Canvas game](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/) - The style is roughly that of an NES/SNES-era Zelda game.
+The tutorial targets JavaScript, but there is a [Scala.js port](https://github.com/vmunier/scalajs-simple-canvas-game) ([live demo](http://vmunier.github.io/scalajs-simple-canvas-game/)).
+An alternative [Scala.js port](https://github.com/amsterdam-scala/Sjs-Simple-HTML5-canvas-game) using various technologies.

 # Contributing

 Your contributions are always welcome!
 Please submit a pull request or create an issue to add a new Scala game, game library (in Scala or a Scala wrapper library), article on game development related to Scala.
 If the project is inactive, deprecated, or pre-release a tag should be added to indicate this.